 John is a freelance Musical Director, composer, arranger, conductor and performer who has worked extensively on stage, in the concert hall and on television.
 His list of credits includes televised concerts and shows featuring such diverse talents as Aled Jones, Katherine Jenkins, Status Quo,Toyah Wilcox and Leo Sayer.
 He has conducted the BBC National Orchestra of Wales in several Radio Cymru concerts and has composed a number of original works for the Music Theatre.
 John also lectures in the the performing arts having worked at Gorseinon College for 14 years.
 He lectures currently at Trinity College, Carmarthen.

-Drama Coach - Phil Stockton - BA, MA (Hons)
+Drama Coach - Jason Marc-Williams - BA (Hons) Acting

 Early Stages Coach - Linzi Nimmo - BA(Hons)Performing Arts